 - 10 cups water

-- Place the beef bones on a baking sheet.
+- Place the beef bones on a baking sheet and roast them for 35 to 45 minutes until golden brown.

-- When the bones have finished roasting, place them into the bowl of your Instant Pot with the remaining ingredients.
+- Place the roasted bones into the bowl of your Instant Pot with the remaining ingredients.

 - Pressure cook for 90 minutes on the high manual setting.

-- Strain the broth when you remove it from the pot.
+- Strain the broth when you remove it from the pot, and discard the solids.

 - Enjoy your beef bone broth however you like.